 - Strong practical elements, including a 120-hour internship in the final year, help motivate students to excel in their chosen field and to work towards getting the job they want.

 - All Sport Coaching courses are open to students from other degrees and BSpC students can also study towards a double degree at UC.

-The BSpC has one intake each February.
+The BSpC can be started in February or July.
 Programme entry is subject to satisfactory police vetting as some courses involve students working with school-aged children.